cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Writing acknowledgements

-NOTE: Currently only process synchronous acks.
+NOTE: Currently the system only handles synchronous acks.

-The `writeAcknowledgement` function is called by the IBC handler once all `onRecvPacket` application modules callabacks have been triggered and have returned their specific acknowledgment in order to write data which resulted from processing an IBC packet that the sending chain can then verify, a sort of "execution receipt" or "RPC call response".
+The `writeAcknowledgement` function is called by the IBC handler once all `onRecvPacket` application modules callabacks have been triggered and have returned their specific acknowledgment in order to write data which resulted from processing an IBC packet that the sending chain can then verify.
+Writing acknowledgement serves as a sort of "execution receipt" or "RPC call response".

-This is a synchronous acknowledgement, thus `writeAcknowledgement` MUST be called in the same transaction (atomically) with `recvPacket` and and application callback logic execution.
+Since at the day of writing, IBC version 2 only support synchronous acknowledgement, `writeAcknowledgement` MUST be called in the same transaction (atomically) with `recvPacket` and the application callback logic execution.

-`writeAcknowledgement` *does not* check if the packet being acknowledged was actually received, because this would result in proofs being verified twice for acknowledged packets.
+`writeAcknowledgement` is called in a `recvPacket`, thus it *does not* check if the packet being acknowledged was actually received, because this would result in proofs being verified twice for acknowledged packets.
 This aspect of correctness is the responsibility of the IBC handler.

 The IBC handler performs the following steps in order: